automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Falcarius.md

 # Falcarius
-## Description: A bizarre, feathered theropod from North America.
+## A bizarre, feathered theropod from North America.